It used to be that executive assistants were the province of only the most senior c-suite executives at enterprise companies. But things have changed.

 - A truly capable remote executive assistant (EA) will proactively look for ways to add value and enhance your efficiency (while effectively managing your schedule, inbox, and other complex or sensitive tasks.)

-See our full breakdown to read the difference between remote EAs and VAs.
+See our full breakdown to learn the difference between a virtual assistant vs. a remote executive assistant.

 Senior executives typically choose an executive assistant instead of a virtual assistant because they need long-term support to get admin work off their plates and a solution that meets compliance regulations.